windwp/i3-master-stack/README.md

 ; new instance on master wll change to master slaveStack = true
 ```

-> Note:  Use `xdotool selectwindow getwindowgeometry` to change size and get a good postion
+> Note:  Use `xdotool selectwindow getwindowgeometry`  change size and get a good postion on floating window

 # File manager with swallow